YiranZhu06/YiranZhu06.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an undergraduate student at North China Electric Power University (Baoding), China.
+I am an undergraduate student majoring in Intelligent Science and Technology at North China Electric Power University (Baoding), expected to graduate in 2027.
+My research interests lie in vision-language models, multimodal learning, and AI for science.

-My homepage is currently under construction.
-More information will be updated soon.
+From October 2024 to May 2025, I worked as a research intern at the AAAI Lab, University of Chinese Academy of Sciences (UCAS), under the supervision of [Prof. Honggang Qi](https://people.ucas.edu.cn/~hgqi).
+Since June 2025, I have been a visiting student at AIMS Lab, The Hong Kong University of Science and Technology (Guangzhou), advised by [Assistant Professor Jun Xia](https://junxia97.github.io/).

+In addition, I maintain an active research collaboration with [Associate Professor Hongtao Wang](https://cs.ncepu.edu.cn/szzk/yjsds/zsjsyrgznaqyjz/66f6bfb94b4d4a448388772bf045f361.htm) at the Logic Lab, North China Electric Power University (Baoding).

 # 🔥 News